rajshah9305/jubilant-waddle/replit.md

 ## Recent Changes

+- **Replit Agent to Replit Migration** (July 08, 2025):
+  - Successfully migrated project from Replit Agent to standard Replit environment
+  - All dependencies installed and verified working
+  - Server running on port 5000 with API endpoints responding properly
+  - Client application accessible with Vite development server
+  - Both "Start Game" and "Start application" workflows configured (using Start Game as primary)
+  - Project ready for continued development and enhancement

 - **Simplified 3D Visual Design** (July 07, 2025):
   - Simplified Three.js 3D model to show only wireframe globe for cleaner, futuristic look
   - Removed orbital rings, inner sphere, and particles for better visual focus